wnew/gps_tracker/readme.md

+#Open GPS Tracker

 ##Description

 Arduino based GPS vehicle tracker with python software to run on a server for logging and display on google maps.

+##Planned Features

+1. TCP connection between server and tracker
+2. GSM location estimation for when GPS not available
+3. Interface the server to google maps and plot the position of the vehicle
+4. Battery Backup

+##Project State

+Early days
+Design Phase almost complete
+about 10% complete

+#Requirements
 ##Hardware Requirements

 1. Arduino Pro Mini, ideally 3v3 version, although any Arduino should do. (<$3 for the pro mini)